wilsonkl/SfM_Init/README.md

     > python setup.py build_ext --inplace

-If this fails, check the compile and link paths in setup.py to be sure that cython can see the Ceres include and lib files, as well as the SuiteSparse libs that Ceres depends on.
+If this fails, check the compile and link paths in setup.py to be sure that cython can see the Ceres include and lib files, as well as Eigen and the SuiteSparse libs that Ceres depends on.

 File Formats